stevenalexander/python-google-drive-share/README.md

 # Python Google Drive share

-Simple Python script to list share details on a Google Drive folders children.
+Simple Python script to list share details on a Google Drive folders children and optionally remove permissions including share links compared to a whitelist.

 Outputs csv with the id,name,permissions of all the folders/files in the folder, e.g.:
 ```